jbcodeforce/flink-studies/docs/firstapp.md

   docker-compose up -d
   ```

-  The docker compose mounts the local folder to `/home` in both the job manager and task manager containers so we can submit the job from the job manager (accessing the compiled jar) and access the data files in the task manager container.
+  The docker compose mounts the local folder to `/home` in both the job manager and task manager containers
+so that, we can submit the job from the job manager (accessing the compiled jar) and also access the input data files in the task manager container.

-* Create a Quarkus app: `mvn io.quarkus:quarkus-maven-plugin:1.13.2.Final:create -DprojectGroupId=jbcodeforce -DprojectArtifactId=my-flink`
+* Create a Quarkus app: `mvn io.quarkus:quarkus-maven-plugin:1.13.3.Final:create -DprojectGroupId=jbcodeforce -DprojectArtifactId=my-flink`

 * Add the following [maven dependencies](https://mvnrepository.com/artifact/org.apache.flink) into pom.xml